-All of the scheme assets have a quoted market price in an active market.
+Scheme assets either have a quoted market price in an active market or are stale priced funds.

+2021 2020

+£000 £000

-2020 £000 2019 £000 Actual return on plan assets 5,834 12,884
+Actual return on plan assets 15,976 5,834

 The trustees ensure that the investment position is managed within a framework that considers the scheme's liability profile, funding position, expected return of the various asset classes and the need for diversification.
 Within this framework, the trustees' objective is to ensure that sufficiently liquid assets are available to meet benefit payments and the scheme's assets achieve a return that is consistent with the assumptions made by the trustees in determining the funding of the scheme.
 The trustees and Company regularly monitor the performance of the scheme's investment strategies.